I’m Jamie Lyn Ross, owner of Fat Cat Design

-I’m Jamie Ross, owner of Fat Cat Design.
-I am a graphic designer, website designer, marketing strategist, writer, and copyeditor.
-I’m also a wife to the smartest man I know (truth!), and a mother to three feral rescue cats.
+I am a graphic designer, website designer, social media and marketing strategist, writer, and copyeditor.
+I’m also a wife to the smartest man in the world, and a mom to three feral rescue cats.

-Last but not least, I have enjoyed life as founder and owner of Fat Cat Design since 2006.
+I have been blessed to enjoy life as founder and owner of Fat Cat Design since 2006.

 How I Became a Graphic Designer

 Prefer to skip the boring anecdote?
 Jump down to Why I love what I do for my clients.

 I originally studied in the field of psychology, earning a Bachelor of Arts degree in 1988.
 Being a fine arts degree, curriculum mandated completion of a handful of art classes.

 Dear reader, those forcefully-endured college art classes proved infinitely painful, and I loathed them.
 Every.
 Single.
 One.